adamjmosebach/wedding-planning-app/README.md

 A user should be able to:
 - Create a review for each of their vendors
-- Be able to find reviews others have made about a vendor
-- Be able to browse vendor reviews in general
+- Be able to browse vendor reviews
 - Be able to connect with the person who made the review

 <br>